piyush2053/Reference-Buddy-VS-Code-Extension/README.md

 > Tip: Right click on any keyword or function and click on refrence buddy

-# How to run locally

-* `npm run compile` to start the compiler in watch mode

 ## Whom to Talk ?
 - <img src="./documentation/ME.png" alt="Piyush Patel" style="border-radius: 50%; width: 30px; height: 30px; vertical-align: middle;"/> piyushpatel2053@gmail.com